January 17th 2019

 Sarah Vine: How testosterone dramatically improves my energy levels

-Sarah Vine feels better approaching 50 and going through the menopause than she did at 40.
+Sarah Vine feels more focused and energised post-50 and going through the menopause than she did at 40.
 The reason?
 A daily testosterone hormone prescription

 When last I wrote about the menopause, I was just off to see HRT guru Dr Nick Panay.
 As a result, I’ve added testosterone to my daily supplement of oestrogen and progesterone - with remarkable results.

 Of the trio, testosterone is the one that has the most immediately noticeable effect.
 I have been erring on the side of caution with the dose (Panay prescribed a daily blob of Testim 1 per cent gel, around the size of a large pea), but still: the results are remarkable.

 It’s not just that my energy levels have shot up (if before I was regularly a two out of ten, now I’d say I’m more of an eight, sometimes even a nine); it’s also improved my mental ability.
 I’m more focused, more decisive, better at getting things done.
 And I am far less emotional too, which is a relief all round.

 Of course, were I not fully menopausal and, as Panay put it, ‘running on empty’, I would be bonkers.
 As it is, my daily prescription has simply restored my testosterone to near-normal levels.

 MORE GLOSS: Meg Mathews - "I thought I had glandular fever, it was menopause"